 Cook Rice Perfectly Every Time

 Nothing ruins a meal more than soggy or starchy rice.
-Cooking rice always seems pretty straightforward when you’re reading the back of the rice packet but somehow it never turns out quite as it does from your favourite takeaway spot.
+Cooking rice always seems pretty straightforward when you’re reading the back of the rice packet, yet somehow it never turns out quite as good as the rice from your favourite takeaway spot.
 We’re here to tell you that there’s hope for you yet.
 It’s time to learn how to cook rice perfectly, every time.

 Rinse Your Rice